Frequently Asked Questions

 1. How long have you been in business?

-2. Does LWICD have any certifications or accreditations?
+2. Does your school have any certifications or accreditations?

 We are certified by the Department of Human Services and Child Care Licensing Division.
-We are also certified as a Better Beginnings Level 2 facility which is Arkansas' quality rating system for licensed child care facilities.
+We are also a Better Beginnings Level 3 certified provider which is Arkansas' quality rating system for high-quality licensed child care facilities.
 We have been awarded with several community awards based on votes.

 3. What are your hours?